 The European Court of Justice (ECJ) has issued a landmark ruling that raises the standard for EU countries when designating “safe countries of origin” in asylum procedures.
+Persons from safe countries of origin have little chance of being granted asylum in the EU.

-According to the Court, a country can only be considered safe if all groups within its population – including LGBTQ+ people, women, political opponents and other vulnerable communities – enjoy real and effective protection from persecution or serious harm.
-If any section of society faces targeted violence, discrimination, or systemic neglect, the “safe” status is invalid.
+According to the Court, a country can only be considered safe if all groups within its population, including LGBTQ+ people, women, political opponents and other vulnerable communities, enjoy real and effective protection from persecution or serious harm.
+If any section of society faces targeted violence, discrimination or systemic neglect, the “safe” status is invalid.

 Greater Transparency and Legal Oversight

 EU law allows member states to define which countries they view as safe.
 However, the ECJ ruled that these designations must be open to legal scrutiny.
-This means governments must reveal the sources and evidence used to justify their safe-country lists so that courts and asylum-seekers – can properly assess and challenge them.
+This means governments must reveal the sources and evidence used to justify their safe-country lists so that courts and asylum-seekers can properly assess and challenge them.

-The case was linked to Italy’s contentious “Albania model”, where migrants mainly single men from countries such as Bangladesh – were to be transferred to offshore processing centres in Albania under a fast-track procedure.
-The ECJ found that Italy had not provided sufficient information on how it determined certain countries to be safe, limiting the ability to challenge these decisions.
+The Court made the judgement in a case linked to Italy’s contentious “Albania model”, where migrants mainly single men from Bangladesh and Egypt were to be transferred to offshore processing centres in Albania under a fast-track procedure.

 Implications Across the EU